 What does it mean to major in political science?

 Political scientists analyze political institutions, political processes, and political behavior at the local, state, national, and international levels.
-They study political actors and organizations within the context of American government and politics, comparative government and politics, international relations, as well as policy analysis.
+They study political actors and organizations within the context of government and politics both in the US and beyond, international relations, as well as policy analysis.

 Political science majors gain a broad understanding of the political world in which we live as well as skills in analysis, judgment, problem solving, social science methodology, writing, argumentation, and persuasion.
 Their strong communication skills and analytical reasoning are two skills that position them for jobs across almost the entire spectrum of employment.
 Their political knowledge and efficacy makes for effective citizenship in our democracy.